Wheel alignment: Camber

 Due to increase in normal reaction, the frictional force on the outer tyres also increase.
 This friction acts as centripetal force and tries to bend the outer tires inwards.
 The tires get deformed due to bending and the contact area between the wheels and the ground decreases.
 This in turns decreases the frictional force between the outer tires and the ground, causing the vehicle to drift during cornering.
 Hence a negative Camber is given to the vehicles.
 The negatively cambered wheels lean inwards.
 So during cornering when the frictional forces try to deform the outer wheels, they just simply get flat on ground, increasing the friction with the road surface.

+Types of wheel alignment equipment

+There are several types of wheel alignment equipment systems, and each operate in different ways.